Chapter 11 Eddie Horton and the First Methodist Church

 Their business partnership lasted for all of, oh, maybe twelve minutes before they were engaged in acrimonious lawsuits.

-Rohauer was notoriously underhanded and litigious, you see, downright evil, really.
+Rohauer was notoriously underhanded and litigious, you see.

 It was most definitely not true that every print subsequently available was taken from Rohauer’s 1954 edition.